foxlet/macOS-Simple-KVM/docs/guide-screen-resolution.md

 2. Shut down the VM, relaunch it using `basic.sh` script and follow the following steps:
  - Press `Escape` key as soon as the window comes up.
+ - If you are using virt-manager, you may need to detach the USB keyboard to get to this screen.
+One you are done editing, re-add the USB keyboard and reboot
  - In the interface that comes up, select `Device Manager`->`OVMF Platform Configuration`->`Change Preferred` and select the correct resolution.
  - Press `F10` to save the changes.
  - Press `Escape` multiple times to come back to main menu, and then select `Continue` on it.